Toilets spew invisible aerosol plumes with every flush – here’s the proof, captured by high-powered lasers

 Scientists have known for decades that flushing toilets can release aerosol particles into the air.
 However, experimental studies have largely relied on devices that sampled the air at fixed locations to determine the number and size of particles toilets produce.

-While these earlier approaches can confirm the presence of aerosols, they provide little information about the physics of the plumes: what they look like, how they spread and how fast they move.
-This information is critical to develop strategies to mitigate the formation of aerosol plumes and reduce their capacity to transmit disease.
+While these earlier approaches can confirm the presence of aerosols, they provide little information about the physics of the plumes: what they look like, how they spread, and how fast they move.
+This information is critical to developing strategies to mitigate the formation of aerosol plumes and reduce their capacity to transmit disease.

 This video shows Aaron True monitoring the live image data of a flushing toilet plume on a computer screen.